open-goal/jak-project/doc/goal_doc.md

 - `:color`: run register allocation and code generation.
 Can be omitted if you don't want actually generate code.
 Usually you want this option.
 - `:write`: write the object file to the `out/obj` folder.
 You must also have `:color` on.
 You must do this to include this file in a DGO.
 - `:load`: send the object file to the target with the listener.
 Requires `:color` but not `:write`.
 There may be issues with `:load`ing very large object files (believed fixed).
+- `:disassemble`: prints a disassembly of the code by function.
+Currently data is not disassebmled.
+This code is not linked so references to symbols will have placeholder values like `0xDEADBEEF`.
+The IR is printed next to each instruction so you can see what symbol is supposed to be linked.
+Requires `:color`.
+- `:no-code`: checks that the result of processing the file generates no code or data.
+This will be true if your file contains only macros / constant definition.
+The `goal-lib.gc` file that is loaded by the compiler automatically when it starts must generate no code.
+You can use `(asm-file "goal_src/goal-lib.gc" :no-code)` to reload this file and double check that it doesn't generate code.

 To reduce typing, there are some useful macros:
 - `(m "filename")` is "make" and does a `:color` and `:write`.
 - `(ml "filename")` is "make and load" and does a `:color` and `:write` and `:load`.
 This effectively replaces the previous version of file in the currently running game with the one you just compiled, and is a super useful tool for quick debugging/iterating.
+- `(md "filename")` is "make debug" and does a `:color`, `:write`, and `:disassemble`.
+It is quite useful for working on the compiler and seeing what code is output.
 - `(build-game)` does `m` on all game files and rebuilds DGOs
 - `(blg)` (build and load game) does `build-game` then sends commands to load KERNEL and GAME CGOs.
 The load is done through DGO loading, not `:load`ing individual object files.